-- Associate the Application with a linked Windows system: Standard users see all Windows-based systems applied to the Domain Linked Account when they log in to Password Safe.
+- If you associate the application with a linked Windows system, standard users see all Windows-based systems applied to the Domain Linked Account when they log in to Password Safe.
 This excludes Linux and Unix systems.

-- Associate the Application with a linked Linux/Unix system: Standard users see all Linux and Unix-based systems applied with the Domain Linked Account.
+- If you associate the application with a linked Linux or Unix system, standard users see all Linux and Unix-based systems applied to the Domain Linked Account.
 This excludes Windows systems.

-- If both options are enabled, all systems associated to the Domain Linked Account are shown.
+- If both options are selected, all systems associated to the Domain Linked Account are shown.

 - Associate with Smart Group: The application is associated with a managed system Smart Group.
 Select a Smart Group from the dropdown list.
 The application is only associated with linked systems that belong to the selected Smart Group and are linked to the account.